-Pass plus is an optional course introduced by the DSA and is considered the best way to give additional driving experience to a qualified learner by an ADI (Approved Driving Instructor) that has been Pass Plus registered.
+Pass plus is an optional course introduced by the DVSA and is considered the best way to give additional driving experience to a qualified learner by an ADI (Approved Driving Instructor) that has been Pass Plus registered.

 Newly qualified drivers are much more vulnerable than they realise.
 Statistics show that new drivers are more likely to have an accident within their first two years of driving than at any other time in their driving career.

 It’s not just about age – newly qualified drivers are a higher than average risk whatever their age.